project-image

 2022 Tyrannosaur Series Calendar added!

-over 2 years ago – Wed, Oct 06, 2021 at 01:47:11 AM
+about 3 years ago – Wed, Oct 06, 2021 at 01:47:11 AM

 Originally planned to be added tomorrow morning at the half-way point of the campaign, I've decided to add the 2022 Beasts of the Mesozoic: Tyrannosaur Series calendar a little early in hopes to take us that last bit of the way to unlocking the Lythronax!
 The calendar is now selectable from the 'add-ons' menu to include in your pledge.